RahmanAnsari/xkye-lang/doc/Globe.md

 # Globe
-Globe is the universal clutch and the only reserved keyword in Xkye language. everything between a globe clutch and the next user defined clutch will be under clutched under globe.
+Globe is the universal clutch and the only reserved keyword in Xkye language. everything between a globe clutch and the next user defined clutch will be clutched under globe.
 Global clutch can be defined only at the start of the document.

 ```sh
 [[global]]